DanoOM/metrics-raw/README.md

 ## Timer
 Timers are automatically started when constructed.  calling stop on the timer will calculate the duration of time since startTime, any registered EventListeners will be updated.
+Timers when stopped can optionally accept additional tags.

 ## Counter
 Counters, simply allows you increment/decrement.
 When the counter is incremented/decremented a Event be sent to any registered EventListener.
 Counters are NOT recommended for actual production use, as the 'graphing' system should be counting events.